 Here is a typical end-of-year review of the EGO Snow Thrower: “I too love cordless-the only gas equipment.
 All I have left is my lawn mower and snow-blower so I was eager to try this.
 However, the auger not touching the ground is a big problem for me.
 My single stage 208cc gas does and it helps to pull it along.
 I have a 75 ft single driveway and 200 ft of sidewalk (double lot on a corner).
 It had enough juice to do it, but constantly having to push, push, push to get through the snow-it was a major workout.
 It throws the snow fine-no problem there.
 But wow-it was a major pain pushing this thing.
 We’ve had over 100 inches of snow this winter (so far), so I’m glad I returned it.”

 I’m guessing they don’t let the auger touch the ground because it would just use too much battery power…

 I also wanted the Snow Joe iON24SB-XR 80V Max to be on this list.
 But I have some real issues with how slow it travels.
 (There is a new 2017 model but I have not had a chance to check it out.
 I’m hoping the 2017 Black versions will have the speed issue fixed.)
-I have spent some time with it clearing cement, blacktop, gravel and an old, rough patio.
+I have spent some time with it clearing cement, blacktop, gravel, and an old, rough patio.
 It throws snow really, really well.
-It’s a very unique snow blower and very, very quiet.
+It’s a unique snow blower and is very, very quiet.
 Here is a video: Snow Joe iON 80V 2-stage tested in snow – Is it for you?.

 Thanks for reading this very long post.